radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/21-global-sync-commands.md

 To use both attribute mappings and a script for transformation, set the value to: all

+To use rules-based transformation, set the value to: rules

 `- pipelineid <pipelineID>`
 <br>[required] The identifier of the pipeline.
 Run the list-topologies command to locate the pipelines identifiers for each topology.